murraju/knife-hadoop/README.md

 	d.
 Update Files
 	e.
 Read Files

-MapReduce management is in development with a wrapper gem using JRuby: http://github.com/murraju/mapredlib (will be released soon)
+MapReduce management is in development with a Hadoop Client gem using JRuby(will be released soon)

 	a.
 List jobs by ID [TODO]
 	b.
 Kills jobs by ID [TODO]